Vie chretienne Cosmos Arts Engin de recherches Plan du site

 In Canada hordes of mosquitoes, black flies and horse flies which, in the summer, take turns making life out of doors difficult, if not miserable.
 In the far north, the situation can be worse than unpleasant as Davidson and Rugg, in The Complete Wilderness Paddler (1975/83 Vintage Books New York) attest:

 From a Christian or creationist point of view one might envisage the question "Is God some sort of sadist taking pleasure in inventing convoluted torments for his children ??"
-If not, then why create such irritating and perverse critters ??
+If that is not the case, then why create such irritating and perverse critters ??

 Explanation